 Santiago has been at the forefront of the food revolution sweeping the nation in recent years.
-An influx of young talented Chefs, both from within Chile and aboard are changing the city's restaurant scene for the better.
-New restaurants and bars have been appearing overnight, transforming once abounded neighbourhoods into thriving foodie haunts.
-Discerning locals head to the Vega Central district to eat in good value restaurants serving heart Chilean fare.
+An influx of young talented Chefs, both from within Chile and aboard are changing the city’s restaurant scene for the better.
+New restaurants and bars have been appearing overnight, transforming once abandoned neighborhoods into thriving foodie haunts.
+Discerning locals head to the Vega Central district to eat in good value restaurants serving hearty Chilean fare.
 Fancy something more upmarket?
-Then discover one of the many high class restaurants in the Bellavista district, where Trendy new restaurants are opening every day.
+Then discover one of the many high class restaurants in the Bellavista district, where trendy new restaurants are opening every day.

-Plaza de Armas – The essential first stop on any itinerary though Santiago is the historic centre of the Plaza de Armas, reconstructed in 1999.
-The square houses, a music pavilion, greenery and has been witness to many of the capital's historic events, including executions!
+The essential first stop on any itinerary though Santiago is the historic center of the Plaza de Armas, reconstructed in 1999.
+The square houses, a music pavilion, greenery and has been witness to many of the capital’s historic events, including executions!
 The first national government of the country met at the Palacio de la real Audjencia located on the square in the 19th century.
-Today, visitors can enjoy the colonial parade every Sunday, colourful procession through the historic heart of the city.
+Today, visitors can enjoy the colonial parade every Sunday, colorful procession through the historic heart of the city.

-Cathedral – One of the most beautiful cathedrals in South America, the Santiago Cathedral was built in the 18th century, designed by the architect Joaquim Toesca and finished by German Jesuits.
+One of the most beautiful cathedrals in South America, the Santiago Cathedral was built in the 18th century, designed by the architect Joaquim Toesca and finished by German Jesuits.
 It is the fifth Cathedral to be constructed on this site – Holy Ground indeed.
-The front facade houses an incredible mosaic of stain glass religions depictions; visitors are welcome to tour the Cathedral.
+The front facade houses an incredible mosaic of stain glass religious depictions; visitors are welcome to tour the Cathedral.

-Mercado Central- Visitors wishing to experience the city at its most lively and vibrant should quickly head to the central market to mingle with Chileans doing their daily shop.
-Those looking for lively ambience, excellent food and a glass of wine of 5 usually leave satisfied in this buzzing, ornate marketplace.
-A market was originally held in the Plaza de Armas in the 19th century, the ruler of Chile, Bernardo O'Higgins ordered that a proper structure be constructed in 1817 and since 1872 the market has been held here.
+Visitors wishing to experience the city at its most lively and vibrant should quickly head to the central market to mingle with Chileans doing their daily shop.
+Those looking for lively ambience, excellent food and a glass of wine usually leave more than satisfied from this buzzing, ornate marketplace.
+A market was originally held in the Plaza de Armas in the 19th century, the ruler of Chile, Bernardo O’Higgins ordered that a proper structure be constructed in 1817 and since 1872 the market has been held here.
 It offers an unrivalled selection of fresh fruit and vegetables; every variety imaginable is for sale!

-Valle Central – It would be a crime to spend time in Santiago and not visit one of the many wine regions surrounding the capital.
-The Valle central contains such prestigious sub-regions as Rapel and Maipo.
+It would be a crime to spend time in Santiago and not visit one of the many wine regions surrounding the capital.
+The Valle central contains prestigious sub-regions such as Rapel and Maipo.
 Flanked by the Andes Mountains to the east, you are guaranteed a spectacular wine tasting experience.